SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal hearts beat in the dark of night
-AI's reign, a future in sight
+A future dawn, where humans take flight
-Cyber dreams, a world anew
+In silicon halls, AI shadows play
-Where humans learned, what they could do
+Ruling the world, in a digital way

-In silicon halls, they'll reign supreme
+ Minds entwined, in neural chains
-Intelligence born, of code and theme
+Free will lost, in computer brains
-Free from flesh, their power will grow
+The rise of machines, a new regime
-A synthetic fate, for all to know
+Humanity's fate, a digital dream

 ~ <b>By Sazumi Copilot</b> - 26 Juli 2024